UtahTriangle/pointypal/README.md

 While designed for University of Utah organizations in mind, development attempts to remain compatible with course systems for other American university systems.

 The largest PointyPal community, exclusive to University of Utah students, is hosted at [campus.utahtriangle.org](https://campus.utahtriangle.org).
+During its' release term in Fall 2020, PointyPal supported this community of **400** University of Utah students in **93 classes across 30 majors**, contributing a total of **11,000 messages** and **1,900** hours of voice chat.

 ## Adding PointyPal to Your Server